-What do you look for you get script submissions?
+What do you look for when you get a script submission?

 ‘We tried to get a range of different scripts.
 We wanted them to be well written.
 It was also important that the script achieved its purpose.
 If it was a comedy, was it funny?
 If it was a drama, how profound was it?
 Brenda and I sat in the Hawthorns for four hours trying to decide.
 We choose what we responded to as people.
 If It gave us a good feeling, we had the intention to put that good feeling across in the productions to the audience.’

 ‘I am a huge fan of Angela Carter.
-Original fairytales are often a lot darker then what they are thought of now, what Disney makes them!
-Last year’s theme was dystopian and utopian worlds, which Brenda and I thought was great but it had already been done.
-We wanted something with a fantastical world, sometimes naturalistic!
-With plot twists, plot twists are always fun.'
+Original fairy tales are often a lot darker than what they are thought of now, what Disney makes them out to be!
+Last year’s theme was dystopian and utopian worlds, which Brenda and I thought was great, but it had already been done.
+We wanted something with a fantastical world, sometimes naturalistic, with plot twists, plot twists are always fun.'